tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 Advanced techniques require lots of data and knowledge, so you must make sure of doing descriptive analysis.

+### Predictive Analysis

+As its name states it, this data analysis tells or predicts what could happen in the future.
+Think of it as an extrapolation of your descriptive analysis.
+It is a more advanced technique based on probabilities and makes use of data mining, statistical models and machine learning.

+As it's based on probabilities (like many useful techniques) it is not perfect, but it yields great results.
+Make sure to keep your data healthy to get better insights.

+Predictive analysis is useful for the following applications [9]:

+- Efficiency
+- Customer service
+- Fraud detection prevention
+- Risk reduction

 ## References

 [1] Microsoft.
 (2022).
 Power BI on Microsoft Learn.
 Microsoft Docs.
 Retrieved